-- Artificial tears and lubricating ointments to relieve burning, grittiness, and secondary dryness
+- Oil containing artificial tears and lubricating ointments to relieve burning, grittiness, and secondary dryness

 - Antibiotic drops or ointments

-- Short courses of topical steroid drops for flares (only under doctor’s supervision)
+- Short courses of topical steroid drops for flares (only under a doctor’s supervision)

 - Using anti-dandruff shampoo/conditioner on the scalp (for patients with seborrheic dermatitis)